 - We are able to estimate in Canadian dollars the revenues produced by a machine based on the number of bitcoins produced (affected by the difficulty) and their value in Canadian dollars at the time of production (affected by price, supply and demand ).

 - We use methods to represent the revenue from a mining operation: by period and difficulty and cumulative.
-Revenues per period of difficulty are those generated during each two-week period, while cumulative revenues are the total generated since the start of the operation.
+Revenues per period of difficulty are those generated during every two weeks, while incremental revenues are the total generated since the start of the operation.

 - Transaction costs are not taken into account.
 Generally, transaction fees collected by miners tend to be lower than the cost of service for mining pools.